xenova/transformers.js/docs/source/tutorials/vanilla-js.md

 }
 ```

-And that’s it!
+**And that’s it!**

-You have now built a fully functioning AI app that detects objects in images using nothing but a browser.
-No external server, no APIs, no build tools.
-Pretty cool!
+You've now built your own fully-functional AI application that detects objects in images, which runns completely in your browser: no external server, APIs, or build tools.
+Pretty cool! 🥳

 ![Demo](https://huggingface.co/datasets/Xenova/transformers.js-docs/resolve/main/js-detection-inference-elephant.png)

 The app is live at the following URL: [https://huggingface.co/spaces/Scrimba/javascript-object-detector](https://huggingface.co/spaces/Scrimba/javascript-object-detector)